MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration.md

 > [!TIP]
 > To learn more about Windows 10 in cloud configuration, see [Windows 10 in cloud configuration](https://aka.ms/cloud-config).

-## What the guided scenario does
+## What this guided scenario does

-Using Microsoft Endpoint Manager, you can use a guided scenario that deploys a cloud configuration.
+Using Microsoft Endpoint Manager, you can use a guided scenario to deploy a cloud configuration.
 The guided scenario automatically creates all the resources you need, including the following resources:

 - Creates a new Azure AD security group, or uses an existing Azure AD security group.
 - Deploys the Microsoft Edge and Microsoft Teams apps.
 For more information on deploying these apps individually, see:
   - [Add Microsoft Edge for Windows 10](../apps/apps-windows-edge.md)
   - [Add Microsoft 365 apps to Windows 10 devices](../apps/apps-add-office365.md)

-- Creates a Windows 10 security baseline profile.
+- Creates a Windows 10 security baseline policy with recommended security settings that are already configured.

   For more information about security baselines, and what they do, see [Use security baselines to configure Windows 10 devices](../protect/security-baselines.md).

-- Creates a Windows Autopilot enrollment profile.
-For more information on creating your own Autopilot profile, see [Configure Autopilot profiles](../autopilot/profiles.md).
+- Creates a Windows Autopilot enrollment profile that automatically enrolls devices in Microsoft Intune.

+  For more information on creating your own Autopilot profile, see [Configure Autopilot profiles](../../autopilot/profiles.md).

-- Configures the Autopilot enrollment status page (ESP).
+- Turns on and configures the Autopilot enrollment status page (ESP) to show users the enrollment progress.

   For more information about the ESP, see [Set up the Enrollment Status Page](../enrollment/windows-enrollment-status.md).

 - Creates an administrative template that configures OneDrive with the Known Folder Move settings.
 With these settings, user files and data are automatically saved in OneDrive.

   For information on this setting, see [Redirect and move Windows known folders](/onedrive/redirect-known-folders).

-- Creates an administrative template that configures some settings in the Microsoft Edge app.
+- Creates an administrative template that configures some SmartScreen settings in the Microsoft Edge app.
 For more information on creating your own profile, see [Configure Microsoft Edge policy settings](../configuration/administrative-templates-configure-edge.md).

 - Creates a compliance policy that monitors compliance and health.
 Users are allowed to use noncompliant devices, and access resources.
 If your organization blocks access to non-compliant devices, then create another compliance policy that blocks access, and assign it to the same group.

   For more information on the compliance settings you can configure on your own, see [Windows 10 and later settings to mark devices as compliant or not compliant](../protect/compliance-policy-create-windows.md).

 - Deploys a Windows PowerShell script that removes built-in apps, and simplifies the Start menu.

   For more information about PowerShell scripts, see [Use PowerShell scripts on Windows 10 devices](../apps/intune-management-extension.md).

 - Creates a Windows 10 update ring policy.
 This policy automatically updates the devices, including product updates, drivers, and Windows updates.

   For more information about update rings, and creating your policy, see [Windows 10 update rings policy](../protect/windows-10-update-rings.md).

 > [!TIP]
 > This guided scenario creates all these resources for you, automatically.
 If you want create your own individual resources, and not use the guided scenario, then you can.
 For the specific steps, see the overview and setup guide at [Windows 10 in cloud configuration](https://aka.ms/cloud-config).

 ## Prerequisites

-- At a minimum, you must have the Microsoft 365 E3 license.
+- At a minimum, you must have the following licenses:

+  - Azure Active Directory Premium P1
+  - Microsoft Intune
+  - Microsoft Teams
+  - OneDrive for Business
+  - Windows 10 Pro

+  All of these services are included with the Microsoft 365 E3 license.
 For more security options and features, it's recommended to use the Microsoft 365 E5 license.
 To help decide which license is right for your organization, see [Transform your enterprise with Microsoft 365](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans).

 - [Set the MDM authority to Intune](mdm-authority-set.md).
 The mobile device management (MDM) authority setting determines how you manage your devices.
 As an IT admin, you must set an MDM authority before users can enroll devices for management.
 - At a minimum, your devices must be running Windows 10 version 1903.
-- Sign in as the Intune Service Administrator.
+- Sign in as the Intune Service Administrator, also known as the Intune Administrator.
 For more information on the roles in Intune, see [Role-based access control (RBAC) with Microsoft Intune](role-based-access-control.md).

 ## Step 1 - Introduction

-Create the guided scenario:

 1. Open the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Troubleshooting + support** > **Guided scenarios** > **Deploy Windows 10 in cloud configuration** > **Start**.